 17) I no longer respect my elders.
-I respect who deserves respect.
+I respect those who deserve respect.
 Younger or older it doesn’t matter.
 I respect kindness and good people.
 Age doesn’t come into it.
 Some older people are dougebags.
-Some youngsters are misunderstood.
+Some youngsters are misunderstood (always I find).
 It’s all relevant.

 18) I’m more interested in what’s going on in the world around me, even politics.
 Who’d of thought it?